Showing posts with label Thi. Janaki Raman. Show all posts

 In English: Saravanan Karmegam

-Chinna Swamy was standing on the banks of the river Ganga watching it flow swirling and eddying.
+Chinna Swamy was standing on the banks of the river Ganga, watching it flow, swirling and eddying.
 The banks looked as high as three quarters of a coconut tree.
 The blue light coming from a nearby storied house was falling on the water dimly.
-The thoughts oscillated between water and his home, rendering him almost oblivious of either Ganga or Kashi.
+The thoughts oscillated between water and his home, rendering him almost oblivious to either Ganga or Kashi.

 His wife asked him something.